Celebrating 8 Life-Changing New Books and Courses

 Just like Skype, you’ll be using your internet connection, so if there are daily or monthly limits on how much data you can use, go get a calling card and use your phone.

-To use it, go to freeconferencing.com and click on the button that looks like this:
+To use VoIP, go to freeconferencing.com, dismiss any pop-up messages and click on the button that looks like this:

 Instructions and a link to the dialer will open in a popup.
 Read, then click on the link, and you’ll see this: